 The current job market is full of various opportunities, no matter the type of employment you’re looking for.
 Two of the currently most popular types of employment include being hired full-time or contract work.

-The easiest way to approach this matter is by exploring all of the unique advantages and disadvantages of both full-time job and contract work and comparing them to your own needs and expectations.
+The easiest way to approach this matter is by exploring all of the unique advantages and disadvantages of both full-time jobs and contract work and comparing them to your own needs and expectations.

 So, to better understand both of these types of employment, we’ve created an in-depth list containing the pros and cons of both of these options.

 As the name itself suggests, contract work is any type of work you sign a contract for.
-Most commonly, this includes being hired on an on-demand basis.
-So, you will be hired for a specific project or during a pre-set time instead of being hired by your employer full-time.
+Contract workers are hired for a specific project or during a pre-set time instead of being hired by your employer full-time.
+They are typically hired on an on-demand basis.

 It can sometimes happen that, as a contractor, you do get offered consistent work within a company, but this will only last a certain period of time.